QueenieCplusplus/QuickGoThru/README.md

                   gcloud compute ssh <vm name> --zone <zone>

                   // ssh helps the remote connection in a wrapper of authentication and mapping instance name to IP addr.
+In this way, it outputes RSA keys pair.

+                  generating Public/Private RSA Key Pairs

+                  enter PassPhrase (empty for no passphrase)

         * GKE(進階網路拓樸)